 Vermont is one of the most popular snowmobile vacation destinations in the eastern region of the United States.
-With a large amount of annual snowfall, the weather in Vermont make snowmobiling and other winter sports and activities make for ideal conditions where vacationers and guests will enjoy their winter hobbies.
+With a large amount of annual snowfall, the weather in Vermont makes snowmobiling, and other winter sports and activities make for ideal conditions where vacationers and guests will enjoy their winter hobbies.

 The VAST is a volunteer group of like-minded snow lovers who consistently intend to make Vermont one of the premier winter vacation spots for nature lovers.
 One of their largest undertakings is to maintain and preserve the thousands of miles of winding snowmobile trails that are available throughout the state of Vermont.

 They have been grooming and maintaining trails in the Green Mountain State for the last forty years and they intend to do it for many more years.
-With 40,000 members and growing, the VAST sponsors several charity, educational, and safety programs related to snowmobiling and other winter activities.
+With 40,000 members and growing, the VAST sponsors’ several charity, educational, and safety programs related to snowmobiling and other winter activities.
 The group strives to promote responsible snowmobile riding through legislative measures by working with the state and federal agencies.

-With their headquarters in Berlin, Vermont, the VAST organization has helped to create over 140 local snowmobile clubs where enthusiasts gather to discuss and experience their love of snowmobiling.
+With its headquarters in Berlin, Vermont, the VAST organization has helped to create over 140 local snowmobile clubs where enthusiasts gather to discuss and experience their love of snowmobiling.
 With an average of between 100 inches to 250 inches of snow annually (depending on the region of the state), snowmobilers have ideal conditions and ample opportunities to enjoy their winter hobby.

-Another thing that the VAST organization does to encourage and enable snowmobilers to vacation in Vermont is to negotiate with private land-owners so that their land can also be legally used for snowmobiling.
-They talk to the property owners and obtain access to their land so snowmobilers will have full access to Vermont’s landscape, provided that they do not abuse the privileges that the private land-owners are graciously affording to them.
+Another thing that the VAST organization does to encourage and enable snowmobilers to vacation in Vermont is to negotiate with private landowners so that their land can also be legally used for snowmobiling.
+They talk to the property owners and obtain access to their land so snowmobilers will have full access to Vermont’s landscape, provided that they do not abuse the privileges that the private landowners are graciously affording to them.

 Along with all of these opportunities that the VAST volunteer organization establishes for vacationers and Vermont residents, they also provide constantly updated information on their website.
 Before the day begins, snowmobilers can log on to https://vtvast.org and find out what the weather conditions are expected to be before they even step out the door.